robintrayler/astroBayes_manuscript/manuscript.md

 For example, @tbl:testing_dates contains the dates and stratigraphic positions used for inputs for TD1 stability testing (see @sec:stability).
 A time difference of 1.72 Ma between the uppermost and lowermost dates separated by 16.84 meters implies an average sedimentation rate of ~9.8 m/Ma or alternatively ~0.1 Ma/m.
 A sedimentation model with a layer thickness of 1 meter would unable to resolve long (~0.405 Ma) and short (~0.1 Ma) eccentricity cycles, and would only weakly resolve obliquity (~0.41 Ma) and precession scale cycles (~0.02 Ma) within each layer.
 The choice of layer thickness is therefore dependent on both the average sedimentation rate and the dominant astrologic signals present in the data.
 Records dominated by eccentricity and obliquity scale fluctuations will necessarily require layers thicknesses that capture longer timescales than records dominated by high frequency precession scale variations.

-**Steve some discussion of nyquist frequency, sampling rates, etc could go here too**
+==Steve some discussion of nyquist frequency, sampling rates, etc could go here too==

 ## Hiatus Duration Estimation